 Did you breathe in or did you breathe out?
-If you emptied your lungs first, consider yourself a rare bird.
+I've yet find a single person who chose to breathe out.

-Western culture's most significant recent contact with yoga, meditation and the like happened in the '60s with the Beatles' studies with The Maharishi and others.
+Western mass culture's significant contact with yoga, meditation and the like happened in the '60s with the Beatles' studies with The Maharishi and others.

 If one word typified this cultural contact, it would be OM.
 While om is the translation of choice in the West, the spelling aum is generally recognized as interchangeable.

 Let's let wikipedia do some of the legwork :

 "Om is pronounced as a long or over-long nasalized close-mid back rounded vowel."

 I say this regarding the critical difference between om and aum :

 Aum is intoned as a self-regulating, diaphragmized, vowel-other.
 Au- is an open vowel sound that we use to completely empty our lungs of air, and -m (the other) is the sound of the biggest intake of blood-fuelling oxygen that you've ever inhaled.

 In your life.

 I'll explain shortly how au-m works in meditation (and, indeed, in any situation, anytime or anywhere).